dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ## Abstract

-The goal of this proposal is that every type expressible by D’s type system also has a representation as a sequence of D tokens.
+The objective of this proposal is to ensure that every type, which can be expressed within the D programming language’s type system, has a corresponding representation as a sequence of D tokens.
-The type constructs that lack a representation are function pointer and delegate types that return by reference and/or have a non-default linkage.
+Currently, the type constructs that lack such a representation are function pointer types and delegate types that return by reference or possess non-default linkage.

 ## Contents